Types of Gloves

 Natural Latex

-• Suitable to be used with water-soluble compounds
+• Suitable for use with water-soluble compounds

 Nitrile

-• Elastic and comfortable to be worn
+• Elastic and comfortable

 Thickness